JFeliu01/proyecto_apps_reactivas/README.md

 The project uses TailwindCSS

-# Landing Page
+1. Landing Page:
 Introduces the application and its main functionalities with a clean and straightforward design.

-# Login and Registration
+2. Login and Registration:
 Follow a familiar, traditional layout to ensure clarity and ease of use.

-# Champion List
+3. Champion List
 As the core of the application, the design emphasizes clarity and visual organization:

 - Champions are displayed with an image and name for quick recognition.